reproducible-research/scipy-tutorial-2014/documents/DataSharing.md

 move these images to an online platform where they can be cataloged, linked to, and downloaded.

-Here we are going to perform this in three steps:
+We are going to perform this in three steps:

-* Export images from the mobile device
+1. Export images from the mobile device
-* Upload images to a data sharing web site
+2. Upload images to a data sharing web site
-* Download images via REST API
+3. Download images via [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) API

 ## Exporting images